Daphne du Maurier’s 1966 short story The Breakthrough predicts our twisted relationship with tech and death in the digital age.

 “No, he couldn’t give me any details; they were an odd lot down there, and shut themselves up behind barbed wire at the slightest provocation.
 The place had been a radar experimental station a few years back, but this was finished, and any experiments that were going on now were of an entirely different nature, something to do with vibrations and the pitch of sound.”

-The Breakthrough sets up a line of questioning since answered by – among others – The Matrix, Transcendence, Surrogates and The X Files (in the episodes ‘Kill Switch’ and ‘This’).
-At what point does the ‘internet of things’ become the internet of everything, including human experience and consciousness?
+The Breakthrough sets up a line of questioning that science fiction continues examine.
+At what point does the Internet of Things become the internet of everything – including human experience and consciousness?

 Picture credit: Derek Thomson